opengisch/QField-docs/documentation/how-to/qfield-interface/bookmarks.en.md

      :material-tablet: Fieldwork

+    **Option 1: Through long-press on location**

-     1. To add a new bookmark, simply tap and hold any part of the map
+     1. To add a new bookmark, simply long-press on the location on the map where you want to place the bookmark.
      2. Tap the "Add Bookmark" action within the popped up menu.

         !![](../../assets/images/bookmarks-add-from-touch.png)